Whale Fall

 Ed-Tech

 Whale Fall is an immersive experience designed to raise awareness about marine plastic pollution and its devastating impact on whales.
-Developed in collaboration with the UK-based Whale and Dolphin Conservation (WDC), the project employs the poetic metaphor of a "whale fall" to highlight the interconnectedness of life and the urgent need to protect our oceans.
+Developed in collaboration with the UK-based Whale and Dolphin Conservation (WDC), the project employs the poetic metaphor of a 'whale fall' to highlight the interconnectedness of life and the urgent need to protect our oceans.

 The UN designates life below water as a crucial but overlooked sustainable development goal.
 Whales, vital for global marine ecosystems and climate regulation, face threats from plastic pollution and hazards like fishing gear.
-Our project highlights a tragic real-life incident in 2019 when a pregnant sperm whale died from ingesting 22 kg of plastic in Sardinia, Italy.

 → External Collaborator: Whale and Dolphin Conservation, UK